KC-7/car-quiz/README.md

 - This site was developed using information learned from the <a href="https://codeinstitute.net/" target="_blank" rel="noopener" aria-label="Link to the Code Institute (opens in new tab)">Code Institute</a> alongside other online resources such as <a href="https://www.w3schools.com/" target="_blank" rel="noopener" aria-label="Link to W3Schools (opens in new tab)">W3Schools</a> & <a href="https://stackoverflow.com/" target="_blank" rel="noopener" aria-label="Link to Stack Overflow (opens in new tab)">Stack Overflow</a>.

 - The Code Institute's Gitpod Full Template was used as the initial template for the project.
 The repository is available on their <a href="https://github.com/Code-Institute-Org/gitpod-full-template" target="_blank" rel="noopener" aria-label="Link to The Code Institute Gitpod Full Template (opens in new tab)">GitHub Account</a>.

+- The walk through project I completed with the Code Insitute, <a href="https://github.com/KC-7/love-maths" target="_blank" rel="noopener" aria-label="Link to The Code Institute Walkthrough Project, Love Maths (opens in new tab)">Love Maths</a>, was a good source to reference for information such as updating scores.

-- I watched JavaScript tutorials on YouTube and found <a href="https://www.youtube.com/@WebDevSimplified" target="_blank" rel="noopener" aria-label="Link to Wed Dev Simplified's YouTube Channel (opens in new tab)">Web Dev Simplified</a>'s channel very helpful when learning new skills.
+- I watched JavaScript tutorials on YouTube and found <a href="https://www.youtube.com/@WebDevSimplified" target="_blank" rel="noopener" aria-label="Link to Wed Dev Simplified's YouTube Channel (opens in new tab)">Web Dev Simplified</a>'s channel very helpful when learning new skills, particularly his video on building a quiz.

-- I learned how to implement the Favicon, the picture in the browser tab, from using <a href="https://www.w3schools.com/html/html_favicon.asp" target="_blank" rel="noopener" aria-label="Link to W3Schools' Favicon Guide (opens in new tab)">W3Schools</a> guide on implementing this feature.
+- I learned how to implement the <a href="https://www.w3schools.com/html/html_favicon.asp" target="_blank" rel="noopener" aria-label="Link to W3Schools' Favicon Guide (opens in new tab)">Favicon</a>, the picture in the browser tab, from using W3Schools' guide on implementing this feature.

+- I learned how to implement the <a href="https://www.w3schools.com/howto/howto_js_collapsible.asp" target="_blank" rel="noopener" aria-label="Link to W3Schools' Collapsible Area Guide (opens in new tab)">collapsible area</a> from using W3Schools' guide on implementing this feature.

 - I learned how to implement the smooth scroll function, the effect that scrolls down to the area being navigated to instead of jumping to it, from using <a href="https://www.w3schools.com/howto/howto_css_smooth_scroll.asp" target="_blank" rel="noopener" aria-label="Link to W3Schools' Smooth Scroll Guide (opens in new tab)">W3Schools</a> guide on implementing this feature.

 - I learned how to implenet the <a href="https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/focus" target="_blank" rel="noopener" aria-label="Link to Developer.Mozilla.Org's JS Focus Guide (opens in new tab)">Focus</a> and <a href="https://developer.mozilla.org/en-US/docs/Web/API/Window/scrollTo" target="_blank" rel="noopener" aria-label="Link to Developer.Mozilla.Org's JS Window Scroll Guide (opens in new tab)">Scroll</a> featues in JavaScript using Developer.Mozilla.Org .

-- The social links, app download sections and the CSS validator logo all contain links to third party websites.

 - Fonts added using <a href="https://fonts.google.com/" target="_blank" rel="noopener" aria-label="Link to Google Fonts (opens in new tab)">Google Fonts</a>.

 - Icons added using <a href="https://fonts.google.com/" target="_blank" rel="noopener" aria-label="Link to Font Awesome | Free V5 Icons (opens in new tab)">Font Awesome | Free V5 Icons</a>.

--

 - The resposive images in the readme were taken using <a href="https://ui.dev/amiresponsive" target="_blank" rel="noopener" aria-label="Link to Am I Responsive Website (opens in new tab)">Am I Responsive</a>.